mlswg/mls-protocol/draft-barnes-mls-protocol.md

 The Application context provided together with the previous Application secret is used to bind the Application messages with the next key and add some freshness.

-For MLS, the usability probably requires to keep the Application secrets and keys for a certain amount of time to retain the ability to decrypt messages possibly in transit while the updating being done.
-Note that keeping these secrets will considerably weaken the cryptographic security guarantees expected at the protocol level.

 [[OPEN ISSUE: It might be enough to use the message counter for App_Context to be enough, this would be more conveniant.